ServiceComposer/ServiceComposer.AspNetCore/docs/response-serialization-casing.md

 _Available starting with v1.8.0_

-Default response serialization is camel casing.
+Default response serialization casing is camel case.
 It's possible to configure a different default response serialization casing when configuring ServiceComposer:

 <!-- snippet: default-casing -->
 <a id='snippet-default-casing'></a>